dcsndevs/exam-practice/README.md

 ## Features

 ### Username:
 An input form is made available on start.
-The username gives the user a personalised experience by displaying their chosen name accross the pages of the site.
+The username gives the user a personalised experience by displaying their chosen name across the pages of the site.
 ![username input](documentation/user-input.png)

 ### Subjects: